Onlineberatung/documentation/docs/setup/set-up-frontend.md

 In `settings.scss` you should replace the file content with `@import '~@caritasdeutschland/caritas-online-beratung-frontend/defaults';` to use the current defaults and only override what's necessary.
 By defining a `setup-fonts` mixin, you can import custom fonts from the stylesheet.

+Furthermore in `defaultLocale.ts` you should `import {defaultLocale as defaults} from '@caritasdeutschland/caritas-online-beratung-frontend';` and only override the labels that need to be changed.
+The same applies analogously to `informalLocale`.

 ### CLI scripts

 Additionally, these scripts are available: